-The Vale of White Horse district is supplied via the catchment of the same name , with a combination of surface and groundwater supply, with around two thirds from groundwater.
-47% of the water abstracted is for public water supply, the remainder for farming, domestic, recreation, industry and the environment.
+The majority of the Vale of White Horse district is supplied via the Kennet and Vale of the White Horse catchment17, with a combination of surface and groundwater supply, with most from groundwater and for public water supply, the remainder for farming, domestic, recreation, industry and the environment.
 The southern boundary of the Vale of White Horse CAMS area is dominated by a Chalk and Upper Greensand outcrop.
 A groundwater divide follows the topography of the catchment, with groundwater in the scarp slope flowing into the Vale of White Horse catchment, and the remainder flowing into the Kennet catchment.
 This groundwater flow feeds the headwaters of the surface watercourses within the CAMS area.
 In the rest of the catchment, clays underlie the area so the rivers are typically flashy in nature (respond quickly to rainfall events).